Embedding Guide

 // Pop when safe

-Rule of thumb: If you create a Zym object and then call any function that might allocate (including zym_newString, zym_newList, etc.), protect the first object with zym_pushTempRoot.
+Rule of thumb: If you create a Zym object and then call any function that might allocate (including zym_newString, zym_newList, etc.), protect the first object with zym_pushRoot, and balance it with zym_popRoot.

 GC Control from C